Why 'Move, Escape, or Attack' is superior to 'Run, Hide, Fight'

 The worst thing a potential victim can do in an active shooter situation is to freeze in position in a state of confusion or shock.
 Unfortunately, this is also the most likely response to sudden violence (even if just temporarily), so it’s vital to prepare people for this possibility, and get them thinking in advance about ways to recognize and fix this problem if it occurs.
 Forewarned is forearmed.

 By commanding a person to "Move!" as the first step in the model, we are hoping to "break the freeze" and prompt them into action.
-The goal is to get the potential victim "off the X" and complicate the targeting solution for the shooter, while simultaneously jump-starting the mind into problem solving mode.
+The goal is to get the potential victim "off the X" and complicate the targeting solution for the shooter, while simultaneously jump-starting the mind into problem-solving mode.
 Even a person who is not in the immediate vicinity of the threat will benefit from the freeze-breaking nature of the "move" command.

 For victims near the shooter, it’s important the "move" command doesn’t require a time consuming or mentally taxing choice between options (which could prolong a freeze), only immediate compliance.
-Analysis and decision comes later, after the victim has helped himself by moving "off the X." In training, the concepts of cover, concealment and angular movement (instead of running straight away from the shooter) can be addressed in conjunction with the "move" command.
+Analysis and decision come later, after the victim has helped himself by moving "off the X." In training, the concepts of cover, concealment and angular movement (instead of running straight away from the shooter) can be addressed in conjunction with the "move" command.

 After the feet start moving, the brain engages and it’s time to analyze the problem and find the best solution for it.